 5 Key Facts to Understand About Your Federal Appeal

-If you have recently been convicted of a crime or sentenced in federal court, there are some important facts you need to know about filing an appeal.
+If you have recently been convicted of a crime or sentenced in federal court, there are some important facts you need to know about filing an appeal under federal law.
 These facts include:

 1. An Appeal Is Not a Retrial